therohanrathee/therohanrathee.github.io/index.md

 🚫 **Rule 2: Spoiler-Free Zone**
 - Keep the game enjoyable for everyone by refraining from sharing spoilers or direct answers in public channels.

-🤝 **Rule 3: Team Collaboration**
+🤝 **Rule 3: Collaboration**
-- Teams are encouraged!
-Work together, share ideas, and collaborate to crack the puzzles.
-But remember, there can only be one winning team.
+- You are only allowed to work in the pre-registered teams, Teams found guilty of sharing answers or hints in any form may get disqualified.

 ⏰ **Rule 4: Time Limit**
 - The hunt has a designated start and end time.
 Make sure to submit your final answers within the specified timeframe.